Brown Assistant

 4) Generator

 Currently, the pipeline performs well for most questions.
-Wrong answers usually occur when the question is too short, when it contains only technical words (e.g., APMA 2230, CSCI 0320, ECON 2950, etc.) without context and/or when the wrong department or concentration is selected in the UI.
+Wrong answers usually occur when the question is too short or when it contains only technical words (e.g., APMA 2230, CSCI 0320, ECON 2950, etc.) without context.
+Because retrieval runs over the entire collection (Bulletin + CAB), very short or vocabulary-overlapping queries can pull in chunks from unintended departments.
 To solve the issue of poor performance with technical words, I tried to integrate a sparse retriever, BM25, along with the dense retriever, retrieved and then re-ranked chunks with a Cross Encoder, but this did not help much.
 Therefore, I removed it.
+The other option was integrating components to the user-interface that allows metadata pre filtering by department or concentration, but I wanted to make things as simple as possible for the users.
+Therefore, I did not do this.

 Running Locally